periodo/periodo-layouts/README.md

 `updateOpts` is a callback which can be executed to update the `opts` Map.
 After this update, the system will be updated according to the values of those new parameters.

-For example, if I were writing a simple text input which filters out periods with matching labels, I would need to keep track of the state of the text entered into the input.
-To update that state to a new value, I would call:

-    `updateOpts(opts => opts.set('text', 'newvalue'))`

-This value will be the value of `opts` in the next render cycle, and will also be the value of `opts`.
+This new value will be the value of `opts` in the next render cycle, and will also be the value of `opts`.

 B. *ReactComponent*

-If the renderer is a react component, it will receive `dataset` and `updateOpts` as props.
-It will not receive an `opts` prop- rather, it will receive a prop for every key-value pair present in `opts`.
+If the renderer is a React Component, it will receive `dataset` and `updateOpts` as props.
+It will not receive an `opts` prop– rather, it will receive a prop for every key-value pair present in `opts`.

 NOTE: Renderers that are not React components are only rendered after a DOM